Event Information

 DUMAWUL curates and hosts several events throughout the year.
 If you would like to keep up to date, please keep an eye out on our social or join our mailing list.

-Change of seasons, Wanyarra (water) and Gurri (kangaroo) time
+Change of seasons, Boyn (Bread) and Lawan (Mallee fowl) time

-DUMAWUL and City of Greater Bendigo hosted a lunchtime gathering at 12pm in Hargreaves Mall, Bendigo, honouring Dja Dja Wurrung knowledge, Culture, and Country.
+DUMAWUL and City of Greater Bendigo hosted two lunchtime gatherings at 12pm in Hargreaves Mall, Bendigo, honouring Dja Dja Wurrung knowledge, Culture, and Country.

 Dja Dja Wurrung People (Djaara) have long recognised six seasons, each carrying deep ecological wisdom—guiding when to harvest, hunt, and Care for Country in harmony with complex climate conditions.
 Despite the disruption caused by the imposed four-season model during colonisation, this invaluable knowledge and practice continue to thrive.

-This successful event brought together Indigenous and non-Indigenous workers from the region, allowing them to reflect and reconnect with place and season.
-Colleagues gathered with curiosity and lunch in hand, embracing the wisdom and traditions of the land.
+These successful events have brought together Indigenous and non-Indigenous workers from the region, allowing them to reflect and reconnect with place and season.
+Colleagues have gathered with curiosity and lunch in hand, embracing the wisdom and traditions of the land.

 Stay in Touch